juxor/afaq/markdown/secI4.md

 guarantee . . . the happiness that can be found in the full and varied exercise of the different capacities of the human being, in work that need not be overwork."_ [**Fields, Factories and Workshops Tomorrow**, pp. 198-9]

+[‹ I.3 What could the economic structure of anarchy look like?](/afaq/secI3.html "Go to previous page" ) [up](/afaq/secIcon.html "Go to parent page" ) [I.5 What could the social structure of anarchy look like?
+›](/afaq/secI5.html "Go to next page" )